Creating a Rule of Life: Embodying Faithful Wholeness in Every Season Course

 This is our most-asked-for resource—and one we've been dreaming and planning from the very beginning.

 Through our eight weeks together, you’ll learn how to discern and live into healthy rhythms, postures, and practices that will guide you as you grow in Christ-likeness.
-You’ll learn more about what a rule of life—and what it isn’t.
+You’ll learn more about what a rule of life is—and what it isn’t.
 (Hint: it isn’t a list of resolutions or ambitions for self-improvement.)
 You’ll release what isn’t serving you to make more room for God's presence in your life and begin reshaping and renewing your world under God’s guidance.
 You’ll chart action steps to integrate your domestic, faith, and work households more fully and weave prayer into your everyday rhythms and routines.
-You’ll create profound and regenerative rhythms of hospitality and identify ways to actively cultivate joy in your daily rhythm.
+You’ll create profound and regenerative rhythms of hospitality and identify ways to actively cultivate joy in your daily rhythms.
 You’ll finish the course with your own, unique rule of life that fits your current season and yet, has the ability to adapt to any circumstance that arises while moving you toward holistic faithfulness.

 Specifically, we hope that in working through this 8-week course you will: